 This section provides instructions for downloading firmware and NVSRAM.
 You must download firmware version 5.3x.xx.xx before you download NVSRAM.
-Files needed to update the firmware or NVSRAM are available at:
+Files that you need to update the firmware or NVSRAM are available at the following Web site: I www.ibm.com/storage/techsup.htm

-http://www.ibm.com/storage